 How Wireless Locks Work with Genea Access Control

-The ASSA ABLOY lock communicates to an application known as Door Service Router.
+As mentioned, ASSA ABLOY and Allegion Schlage are compatible with Genea Access Control.
+ASSA ABLOY locks communicate to an application known as Door Service Router.
 This transferal of data happens in the background.
 From the Door Service Router, credential data and access events are sent to the Genea software application.
 From the Genea dashboard, IT and security teams can then view the access data in real-time.

 To learn more about how Genea Access Control works with wireless locks, feel free to contact one of our experts.